amacduff/why-hire-me/README.md

 # why-hire-me
-5 Reasons Why You Should Hire Me
+Five Reasons Why You Should Hire Me